BookOfCooks/blog/htmx-is-hard-so-lets-get-it-right.md

 # HTMX is hard, so let's get it right

-Disclaimer: I originally planned to make a simple non-functional uploader, then progressively bring it from **"it works™"** to **"high-quality and production-grade with S3 Presigned, Multipart, and Accelerated Uploads "** all in HTMX (hence the title).
+Disclaimer: I originally planned to make a simple non-functional uploader, then progressively bring it from **"it works™"** to **"high-quality production-grade Uploader with S3 Presigned, Multipart, Accelerated Uploads, along with Auto-Saving and Non-Linear Navigation "** all in HTMX (work usually done with frameworks, hence the title).

 However, just laying the foundation proved to be a really long post, so I'm breaking up into two pieces.
 This is the first piece, that establishes the basics.